Brenna Fletcher - VIC, AUS

 Since 2005 Jason has been delivering Holistic Grazing and Financial Planning in Central and Southern Queensland and Northern NSW.
 Personal experience in managing cattle on small areas has given him empathy and driven him to assist other farmers and land managers in learning how Holistic Management can help people to achieve their dreams on small land holdings.

-Graeme manages a beef property and has worked as an industrial chemist, international marketer, meat industry consultant as well as farm consultant to many family and corporate farmers.
+Graeme has managed a beef property as well as working as an industrial chemist, international marketer, meat industry consultant and farm consultant to many family and corporate farmers.
 He has a special interest in working with family farms to create profitable, regenerative farm businesses which are enjoyable to work.
 Graeme is the CEO of STIPA Native Grass Association.

 John King is the Director of Succession.
 He was raised at The Bend, a sheep, cattle, and cropping property near Winton, Southland.
 Extended family still own or manage properties in Southland.
 John's passions are education, environment, and entrepreneurship and he helps farmers, their families, and other professionals find opportunity within existing circumstances by challenging their understanding of business and environment, particularly for low input farming.